Circulating tumor DNA: Extraction of ctDNA

-The main appeal of ctDNA analysis is that it is extracted in a non-invasive manner through blood collection.
+The main appeal of ctDNA analysis is that it is extracted in a minimally-invasive manner through blood collection.
 Acquisition of cfDNA or ctDNA typically requires collection of approximately 3mL of blood into EDTA-coated tubes.
 The use of EDTA is important to reduce coagulation of blood.
-The plasma and serum fractions of blood can be separated through a centrifugation step. ctDNA or cfDNA can be subsequently extracted from these fractions.
+The plasma fractions of blood can be separated through a centrifugation step. ctDNA or cfDNA can be subsequently extracted from these fractions.
 Although serum tends to have greater levels of cfDNA, this is primarily attributed to DNA from lymphocytes.
 High levels of contaminating cfDNA is sub-optimal because this can decrease the sensitivity of ctDNA detection.
 Therefore, the majority of studies use plasma for ctDNA isolation.
 Plasma is then processed again by centrifugation to remove residual intact blood cells.
 The supernatant is used for DNA extraction, which can be performed using commercially available kits.

 Analysis of ctDNA

 The analysis of ctDNA after extraction requires the use of various amplification and sequencing methods.
 These methods can be separated into two main groups based on whether the goal is to interrogate all genes in an untargeted approach, or if the goal is to monitor specific genes and mutations in a targeted approach.